foreverfl/vscode/docs/editor/custom-layout.md

 If you think a tool bar is too busy and you'd like to hide less frequently used actions, you can right-click on any action and select its **Hide** command (for example **Hide 'Clear Search Results'**) or uncheck any of the actions from the dropdown.
 Hidden actions are moved to the `...` **More Actions** menu and can be invoked from there.

 To restore an action to the tool bar, right-click the tool bar button area and select the **Reset Menu** command or recheck the hidden action.
-To restore all menus in VS Code, run **View: Reset All Menus** from the Command Palette (`kb(workbench.action.showCommands)`).
+To restore all menus in VS Code, run **View: Reset All Menus** from the Command Palette (`Ctrl+Shift+P`).

 ![Search tool bar context menu with Reset menu command](images/custom-layout/reset-tool-bar-menu.png)